mullise147/VisionVanguards/README.md

-# Fall Design Report - SightStep by The Vision Vanguards
+# Senior Design Report - SightStep by The Vision Vanguards

 ## Table of Contents